Why You Should Start a Garden This Year

 Anyone who has ever tasted a just-picked strawberry or tomato will tell you that it is far more delicious than anything you will find at the grocery store.

-Freshness has a huge effect on flavor.
-The fresher it is the yummier it is.
+Freshness has a significant effect on flavor.
+The fresher it is, the yummier it tastes.
 And you can’t get any fresher than fresh-picked produce from your own backyard.

-So if you have kids that are super picky about eating fruits and veggies or maybe you are the picky one, try some homegrown produce.
+So, if you have kids who are super picky about eating fruits and veggies, or maybe you are the picky one, try some homegrown produce.
 I promise you, you will taste the difference.

 Homegrown Food is Better Quality

 Most of the produce sold in grocery stores is sprayed with pesticides.
-And even after washing, most of that pesticide remains on the produce.
+Even after washing, most of that pesticide remains on the produce.

-Every few years scientists from the CDC measure the number of pesticides and other chemicals found in the bodies of Americans.
-In the most recent study, close to 44 different pesticides were found.
-Including DDT breakdown products, even though the chemical hasn’t been widely used in the United States since 1972!
+Every few years, scientists from the CDC measure the number of pesticides and other chemicals found in Americans’ bodies.
+In the most recent study, close to 44 different pesticides were found, including DDT breakdown products, even though the chemical hasn’t been widely used in the United States since 1972!

-Many of these chemicals have been linked to learning disabilities, reproductive issues, birth defects, cancer, and more.
+Many of these chemicals have been linked to learning disabilities, reproductive issues, congenital disabilities, cancer, and more.

-When you grow your food at home, you have complete control over the products that are used in your garden.
+When you grow your food at home, you have complete control over the products used in your garden.
 You don’t have to worry about your food being sprayed with dangerous chemicals.

-This year we are growing a golden zucchini and a lemon squash which I had never even heard of let alone seen at the grocery store before.
-We’re also growing yellow tomatoes, white tomatoes, purple tomatoes, orange tomatoes, and a ton of other varieties.
+This year, we are growing golden zucchini and lemon squash, which I had never heard of or seen at the grocery store before.
+We’re also growing yellow tomatoes, white tomatoes, purple tomatoes, orange tomatoes, and many other varieties.

-So my point is – when you grow your own food you have the opportunity to eat food you might otherwise not have even known existed.
+So my point is, when you grow your own food, you have the opportunity to eat food you might otherwise not have known existed.

 My hands-down favorite place to buy heirloom seeds is Baker Creek Seed Company.